AtsushiSakai/PythonRobotics/docs/modules/localization/extended_kalman_filter_localization_files/ekf_with_velocity_correction.rst

 The blue line is true trajectory, the black line is dead reckoning trajectory,

-the green point is positioning observation (ex.
+The green point is positioning observation (ex.
 RTK FIX GPS), and the red line is estimated trajectory with EKF.

 The red ellipse is estimated covariance ellipse with EKF.